Research In Action

 The Adolescent Brain

-Individuals with developmental disabilities may have additional differences in brain development which exacerbate these symptoms.
+Individuals with neurodevelopmental differences may have additional differences in brain development which exacerbate these symptoms.
 For instance, teens with ADHD who have a delayed maturation of their frontal cortex may be even more highly affected by emotions and reward feedback when making decisions about driving.

 So, in summary, teens with developmental disabilities may be at risk for unsafe driving behaviors because their symptoms may impact the various skills required for safe driving; their symptoms may impact the specific skills needed to detect hazards and successfully avoid a crash; and their differences in brain development may exacerbate their difficulties with decision making and emotional regulation.